Kriangsak Chamanan: Relations with the United States of America

 The governments of both Seni Promoj and Kukrit Pramoj sought complete withdrawal of American bases, improved relations with North Vietnam, and diplomatic relations with China.
 In late March 1975, the Thai government decided to cut the lifeline of the Lon Nol regime by stating that the U.S. government "had no right" to transship ammunition through Thailand.
-As the April denouement approached in Vietnam and Cambodia, Thailand's survival instincts dictated increased public resistance to U.S. security policies in Indochina.'
+As the April denouement approached in Vietnam and Cambodia, Thailand's survival instincts dictated increased public resistance to U.S. security policies in Indochina.
 American policymakers in the immediate aftermath of Saigon's fall made public statements indicating that previous commitments to the defense of Thailand might no longer be binding.
-When Secretary of Defense Schlesingerwiki was asked whether the U.S. would continue to be obligated to defend Thailand from external attack, he replied: "[I] would have to consult my lawyers."
-Furthermore, Secretary Kissinger omitted Thailand from a listing of defense commitments in Asia.'
-High American officials. seemed to be publicly undermining what little deterrent value remained in the U.S.-Thai security relationship.
-Perhaps the absolute nadir in U.S.-Thai security relations was reached in the closing days of 1975, when Senate Majority Leader Mike Mansfield urged the abrogation of the Manila Treaty as well as closing out American economic aid to Thailand.
+When Secretary of Defense Schlesinger was asked whether the U.S. would continue to be obligated to defend Thailand from external attack, he replied: "[I] would have to consult my lawyers."
+Furthermore, Secretary Kissinger omitted Thailand from a listing of defense commitments in Asia.
+High American officials seemed to be publicly undermining what little deterrent value remained in the U.S.–Thai security relationship.
+Perhaps the absolute nadir in U.S.–Thai security relations was reached in the closing days of 1975, when Senate Majority Leader Mike Mansfield urged the abrogation of the Manila Treaty as well as closing out American economic aid to Thailand.
 In June 1975, former Foreign Minister Thanat Khoman clearly elucidated the new policies to be followed by Thailand in disengaging from the U.S.-Thai alliance: "The present government is committed to following a policy of equidistance—Thailand should try to keep on the best possible terms with major powers—the U.S., Soviet Union, China, Japan, Western and Eastern Europe.
 If we allow one power to station troops here, we may get into trouble with another large power, or one of the smaller powers.
 It was not my personal feelings, but the resolution of the American Congress banning U.S. forces from taking part in overseas operations.
 If they can't perform military duties why are they here?
 As tourists?
 It doesn't make sense.
 We have seen the sad situation in South Vietnam and Cambodia of the U.S. Congress refusing credits to those countries.
 Executive agreements are completely meaningless if Congress is not willing to go ahead.
 What are promises worth if we are unsure of the position of the [American] legislative branch?
 If the U.S. Congress was to pass a resolution tomorrow that if Thailand were attacked the U.S. would join Thailand's defense, I would be the first to advocate that American forces remain.
 At present, however, they are a liability."The year 1976 was dominated by the final withdrawal of American forces from the bases in Thailand.
 There was a feeble American attempt to maintain a residual force, but this was rejected with a certain amount of political fanfare by Kukrit Pramoj.
 The U.S. response to the Thai government announcement on 20 March that U.S. military activity in Thailand must end "forthwith" was a forthright "We don't stay where we are not wanted."
-In the period 1973-1976, Thailand had rapidly readjusted its pattern of international relations: moving away from the U.S. (but without dissolving the relationship entirely); moving toward China (but without becoming a client); and seeking outright accommodation with Hanoi along with limited advances toward the Soviet Union.
+In the period 1973–1976, Thailand had rapidly readjusted its pattern of international relations: moving away from the U.S. (but without dissolving the relationship entirely); moving toward China (but without becoming a client); and seeking outright accommodation with Hanoi along with limited advances toward the Soviet Union.